mobluse/uva/root-system.md

 # CERN ROOT
-You can use [ROOT](https://root.cern.ch/root-user-guides-and-manuals) to develop C++ easily and without crashes by using ROOT from CERN.
-Install in Debian, Raspbian, Ubuntu &c. using:
+You can use [ROOT](https://root.cern.ch/root-user-guides-and-manuals) to develop C++ easily with a debugger and without crashes by using ROOT from CERN.
+In the following you should not type $ in the beginning of a command-line -- it's prompt.
+Install in Debian, Raspbian, Ubuntu, [Ubuntu for Windows 10](https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6) etc. using:
 $ sudo apt-get install root-system

 $ root #Starts ROOT -- quit using .q

-You probably need ROOT Primer 5 (https://d35c7d8c.web.cern.ch/sites/d35c7d8c.web.cern.ch/files/ROOT5Primer.pdf) since most Linux distributions still ship a version from series 5.
+You probably need *[ROOT Primer 5](https://d35c7d8c.web.cern.ch/sites/d35c7d8c.web.cern.ch/files/ROOT5Primer.pdf)* since most Linux distributions still ship a version from series 5 even if series 6 is avaible now from CERN.

 ## Installing ROOT in Elementary OS Luna i.e. Ubuntu 12.04 on x86-32
 OS:es for x86-32 often doesn't have ROOT built-in, but you can compile it, but it takes several hours.